 What is balance?
 Balance is the art of taking control of your actions and movements.
-From taking the first steps as a toddler to learning to ride a cycle and maintaining our savings in our growing years, one thing that remains constant is balance.
 We all struggle to achieve balance in different aspects of our lives, irrespective of our age.
 However, have you ever pondered about attaining balance in your body?
 Yes, you read that right!
 Surprisingly, we exert more pressure on one side of our body as compared to the other, and it causes an imbalance in our body.
 It so happens that when you favour one side of the body, it affects the blood flow, and our muscles try to re-adjust according to the changes in our body’s behaviour.
 As a result, it causes pain and aches in different parts of our body.
 Do you also face the same problem?
 Are you also tired of trying out everything under the sun to balance your body?
-Then, we’ve got the solution for you!
+Then perhaps a balance yoga pose would be beneficial for you.

 Yoga plays a pivotal role in balancing your body, and practising it regularly can give you uncountable benefits.
 Of course, it is not necessary to dedicate your entire day to yoga, but performing the correct yoga postures for just 15 minutes can do wonders for your body.
 From boosting your energy levels to calming your mind and increasing body’s flexibility, yoga does it all.
 So, if you’re struggling to build body balance, grab your mat and start performing yoga and relieve your body’s stress.
 Here are some yoga poses for beginners to balance their bodies: